Anonymous-user-2026/SCD-MMPSR/README.md

 Each dataset split is expected to provide:

-- a CSV file with sample metadata,
+- a CSV file with sample metadata
-- a directory with video files,
+- a directory with video files
-- a directory with audio files.
+- a directory with audio files

-In this repository, the [`data/`](data) folder stores local copies of the annotation CSV files only.
+Inside this repository, the [`data/`](data) folder is intended for local copies of the annotation CSV files only.
 It does not contain the raw video or audio data.

 The code expects a `video_name` column in each CSV.
 Depending on the target task and enabled modalities, the CSV should also contain:

 - emotion columns for `cmu_mosei`: `Neutral`, `Anger`, `Disgust`, `Fear`, `Happiness`, `Sadness`, `Surprise`
 - personality columns for `fiv2`: `openness`, `conscientiousness`, `extraversion`, `agreeableness`, `non-neuroticism`
-- AH columns for `bah`: `absence_full`, `presence_full`
+- AH (Ambivalence/Hesitancy) columns for `bah`: `absence_full`, `presence_full`
-- text column for text modality: `text`
+- `text` column for the text modality
-- behavior-description column for behavior modality: by default `text_llm`, configurable via `dataloader.text_description_column`
+- a behavior-description column for the behavior modality: by default `text_llm`, configurable via `dataloader.text_description_column`

 Example path pattern from the default config: